Democrats dream about defeating Mitch McConnell. Can they do it?

 "Mitch McConnell is the epitome of a dysfunctional system, he created the swamp that Donald Trump said he was going to drain," she said on Seth Myers.
 "So that's my way there, that's my message: If you want to drain the swamp, you have to get rid of Mitch McConnell."

-She made a major misstep out of the gate when she said earlier this year that she would have voted to confirm Supreme Court Justice Brett Kavanaugh — only to reverse herself hours later.
+She made a major misstep out of the gate when she said this year that she would have voted to confirm Kavanaugh — only to reverse herself hours later.

-The move sparked outrage not only from fellow Democrats but raised concerns that McGrath was undermining her own credibility since she had slammed Kavanaugh last year and has been caught on camera telling donors in Boston, "I am further left, I am more progressive, than anyone in the state of Kentucky."
+The move sparked outrage not only from fellow Democrats but raised concerns that McGrath was undermining her own credibility since she had slammed Kavanaugh last year and Republicans released a recording of her telling Boston donors, "I am further left, I am more progressive, than anyone in the state of Kentucky."
+(McGrath, in a response ad, called it "doctored audio," saying her comments were taken out of context and calling on McConnell to release the full recording, which has not yet been made public).

 "I think she has let the national Democratic Party and the consultants consult her to death," said Matt Jones, a popular local radio and TV host who considered entering the race against McConnell as a Democrat before opting out last week.

-Note: CORRECTION (Nov.
-25, 10:41 a.m.): An earlier version of this article misspelled the first name of President Obama’s final Supreme Court nominee.
-He is Merrick Garland, not Meritt Garland.